-Terminations due to illness are generally permissible in Germany!
-However, there are high hurdles: A dismissal due to illness is a dismissal for personal reasons.
-It can be pronounced, for example, if an employee (who falls under the Dismissal Protection Act) can no longer fulfill the employment contract in the future due to illness.
-The termination is effective if the employee is permanently unable to work and the termination of the employment relationship is socially justified.
-However, employers may only resort to termination for personal reasons as a “last resort”.
-In most cases, a person-related termination is pronounced due to a long illness.
+Terminations due to illness are generally permissible in Germany.
+However, there are rather high hurdles.
+If an employee has protection under the German Dismissal Protection Act, there are only three valid reasons for a termination.
+Personal reasons, conduct or “operational requirements”.
+A dismissal due to illness is regarded a dismissal for personal reasons.
+And for this, very strict requirements apply.
+A termination can be pronounced, for example, if an employee can no longer fulfill the employment contract due to illness.
+The termination is effective if the employee is permanently unable to work.
+Furthermore, the termination of the employment relationship is also “socially justified”.
+Rarely, theses requirements are met and acceepted by the labor courts.
+Hence, dismissals due to illness are possible, but the other 2 categories are more frequent:

 What can you do if you are dismissed due to illness?

 You can get legally fired for being sick in Germany.
 However, the bar is high and your chances – at least for a good severance pay – are good.
 If you have received a notice of termination for personal reasons, you should discuss how to proceed with an expert.
 This should ideally be a lawyer who specializes in employment law (information on this can be found here in our guide to termination).

 In any case, you should act quickly.
 With the three weeks after the receipt of a notice of termination, you must file an action for protection against unfair dismissal.
 It is important that an expert in labor law carefully examines whether the dismissal due to illness is effective.
 This is also true if you come to the conclusion that you have no interest to continue working for company.
 Even if you have a new job in mind, an invalid termination will trigger a higher amount of severance payment.
 You can do a rough check of the range of a severance payment here: